DawidWraga/davstack/packages/sound/README.md

 First, Add sounds to /public eg `./public/sounds/pop.mp3` (assuming you are using next.js)

-To find a small selection of high quality sounds, check out this link (github repo)
+To find a small selection of high quality sounds, check out [this example project](https://github.com/DawidWraga/davstack/tree/main/examples/nextjs) in the davstack repo.

-credit to josh w comeau for the sounds and the idea (i took the sounds from his network requets)
+Credit to josh w comeau for the sounds and the idea (i took the sounds from his network requests)

-alternatively the material ui sounds library is pretty good too
+Alternatively the material ui has some good quality sounds too.

 ### Define your sound store